fabriziogiordano/policy/terms-of-service.md

 - That the Vimeo Service will be uninterrupted or error-free;
 - Concerning any content submitted by any member;
 - Concerning any third party's use of content that you submit;
-- That any content you submit will be made available on the Vimeo Service or will be stored by Vimeo; or
+- That any content you submit will be made available on the Vimeo Service or will be stored by Vimeo;
 - That the Vimeo Service will meet your business or professional needs;
-- That Vimeo will continue to support any particular feature of the Vimeo Service.
+- That Vimeo will continue to support any particular feature of the Vimeo Service; or
 - Concerning sites and resources outside of the Vimeo Service, even if linked to from the Vimeo Service.

 To the extent any disclaimer or limitation of liability does not apply, all applicable express, implied, and statutory warranties will be limited in duration to a period of thirty (30) days after the date on which you first used the Vimeo Service, and no warranties shall apply after such period.